gatsbyjs/gatsby/docs/docs/how-to/local-development/environment-variables.md

 title: Environment Variables
 ---

-Gatsby has built-in support for loading environment variables into the browser and functions.
+Gatsby has built-in support for loading environment variables into the browser and Functions.
 Loading environment variables into Node.js requires a small code snippet.

 In development, Gatsby will load environment variables from a file named `.env.development`.
 For builds, it will load from `.env.production`.

-A file could look like:
+A `.env` file could look like:

 ```text:title=.env.development
 GATSBY_API_URL=https://dev.example.com/api